CGurity/SDA/en/_activities/0103-Data mapping and classification.md

     * **Administrative consequences:** Are those related to the legal status of organizations and people beyond the judicial field.
 Frequently related to compliance with regulations, taxes, surveillance, loss of legal status, infractions of laws, etc.
     * **Economic consequences:** Are those directly related to the loss of money and assets by the organization and/or its members.

-    These types of consequences are just hints.
-In case of requiring simplified this exercise, some of the proposed axes might be explicitly combined or excluded, even if the team considers it pertinent, new types may be added.
-For example, image or religious consequences (if applicable).
+    These types of consequences are just suggestions.
+To simplify this exercise, some of the proposed axes may be explicitly combined or excluded; if the team considers it relevant, new types may also be added.
+For example, reputational or religious consequences (if applicable).

-4. Once you have a clear understanding of all sorts of consequences, it is suggested to ask the participants to think about possible consequences of the commitment to pieces of information mapped in terms of availability, integrity and confidentiality, take note of these and place them on sticky notes or onto their  digital equivalent below the type of consequence to which it belongs (digital, physical, legal, etc.)
+4. Once you have a clear understanding of all the types of consequences, it is suggested to ask the participants to think about possible consequences of the compromise of the mapped pieces of information in terms of availability, integrity and confidentiality.
+Take note of these and place them on sticky notes or their digital equivalent below the type of consequence they belong to (digital, physical, legal, etc.)
     * It is often expected that many consequences are repeated, in these cases with the Post-it or equivalent already existing will be enough.

-    * Thinking about availability, integrity and confidentiality is an aid to facilitate discussion and brainstorming of consequences, however, if the team feels comfortable on it, raising the possible consequences in other terms might work as well without  any problem as long as they can be prioritized in the next step.
+    * Thinking about availability, integrity and confidentiality is an aid to facilitate discussion and brainstorming of consequences, however, if the team feels comfortable doing so, framing the possible consequences in other terms can also work as long as they can be prioritized in the next step.
-    * It is expected the commitment to a piece of information may have consequences on more than one axis.
+    * It is expected that the compromise of a piece of information may have consequences on more than one axis.
     * Some examples of consequences can be:
         * Loss of legal status of the organization (administrative consequence).
         * Death of complainants (physical consequence).